 Insulation is installed between the studs and the tub is installed.

 Insulation should never be compressed or compacted into a space.
-The thickness and width of the insulation is calculated carefully to provide the highest R-value rating possible.
+The thickness and width of the insulation are calculated carefully to provide the highest R-value rating possible.

 Cement board is installed over the insulation on all three sides of the tub.